aiml-nu/Confidence-Aware-PS/README.md

 # Confidence-Aware PS
-This codebase implements the system described in the paper:
+This repository provides the code implementation for our paper titled:

 Confidence-aware photometric stereo networks enabling end-to-end normal and depth estimation for smart metrology